AaronLPS/CarND-PID-Control-P9/README.md

 More information is only accessible by people who are already enrolled in Term 2 of CarND.
 If you are enrolled, see [the project page](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/f1820894-8322-4bb3-81aa-b26b3c6dcbaf/lessons/e8235395-22dd-4b87-88e0-d108c5e5bbf4/concepts/6a4d8d42-6a04-4aa6-b284-1697c0fd6562) for instructions and the project rubric.

+## Rubric points - Reflection
+#### Describe the effect each of the P, I, D components had in your implementation.

+- P component:
+  - The proportional portion will steer vehicle back towards the centre of the road.
+However it easily overshoots, and will drive the vehicle on "S" path and end outside of the road.
+  - An example can be seen at the recoded video: Video_PID_Controller_P (./video/Video_PID_Controller_P) with PID = [1,0,0];
+- I component：
+  -  The integral portion will compensate the bias of the system.
+In this case, the simulation has no bias involved.
+If we still set the integral portion, the vehicle will run along a circle.
+  - An example can be seen at the recoded video:Video_PID_Controller_I  (./video/Video_PID_Controller_I) with PID = [0,1,0];
+- D component：
+  - The differential portion will counteract the overshooting condition caused by P component, and try to control the vehicle to converge to the centre of the road smoothly.
+  - An example can be seen at the recoded video:  Video_PID_Controller_D (./video/Video_PID_Controller_D) with PID = [1,0,1];

+#### Describe how the final hyperparameters were chosen.
+The final hyper parameters were decided based on both manual tuning and twiddle algorithm.
+It started from manual tuning.
+Set parameters all to zero, and checked if the vehicle can go straight or not.
+The video showed it can.
+So estimated the I component will be very small or zero.
+To minimise the total error, then started to in crease P component, and modified D component accordingly to compensate overshooting.
+When the car would not go outside of the road, I used twiddle algorithm to even improve the performance, which was evaluated by total error.

+At last, the PID parameter was defined as [0.135, 0, 2.25]

 ## Hints!